Gervig/Business-Intelligence-Exam/README.md

 1) We assume that games sell better during certain periods of the year compared to others.
 Therefore, we expect to observe a trend where games released in those periods achieve higher sales.

-2) We expect video games can be clustered into meaningful groups according to their age and sales success
+2) We expect video games can be clustered into meaningful groups according to their age and sales success.

 3) We assume that certain game genres sell better on specific consoles.
 Therefore, we expect to see a significantly larger number of sales from a specific genre on those consoles.